NCAS-CMS/cfdm/docs/source/tutorial.rst

   (see the :ref:`netCDF interface <NetCDF-interface>`).

 ..
-Valid construct names are used to describe constructs when they are inspected, and so it is often convienient to copy these names when selecting metadata constructs.
+Valid construct names are used to describe constructs when they are inspected, and so it is often convenient to copy these names when selecting metadata constructs.
 For example, the :ref:`three auxiliary coordinate constructs <Medium-detail>` in the field construct ``t`` have names ``'latitude'``, ``'longitude'`` and